-40.47 A migrant should advise their new employer that the employment is supplementary to the work they are being sponsored to do, so that their supplementary employer can make the necessary checks recommended in our guidance for employers on illegal working.
-The 'Preventing illegal working' page on GOV.UK has more information.
+40.47 A migrant should advise their new employer that the employment is supplementary to the work they are being sponsored to do, so that their supplementary employer can make the necessary checks described in our guidance for employers on illegal working.
+The 'Right to work checks: an employer's guide' page on GOV.UK has more information.